vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/01_Early_Studies_19862000.md

 pavanalulitacihnam. ramyakāntīs.t.akābhir,

-gr.havaram atibhaktyā kāritam. tena p¯urvam k
+gr.havaram atibhaktyā kāritam. tena pūrvam k

 44 I still think that both Udayana’s are the same figure, but I have given up the view that conceives of this king as a historical persoṇHe features in these pedigrees to forge a link with Pān. ḍu and the legendary Somavam. śa dynasty.
 I wrote the following in Bakker 2014, 203:

 This suggestion [of an historic Udayana] now seems to me naive.
 The Kāla˜njara inscription and the two Pān. ḍuvam. śin inscriptions from Kosala refer to one and the same legendary Pān. ḍava king Udayana of Vatsa, son of Satānīka, descendant of Bhara- ´ ta through Pān. ḍu, Arjuna, Abhimanyu, Parīks.it, Janamejaya [. . . ] and Satānīka II. ´

-Telling in this respect is that in the inscriptions of S¯urabala, which give the pedigree of ´ the Pān. ḍavas of Mekalā, the second king of the lineage Vatsarāja is only compared to the famous king of Vatsa, i.e. Udayana (Shasti 1995 II, 74, 81 (v.
+Telling in this respect is that in the inscriptions of Sūrabala, which give the pedigree of ´ the Pān. ḍavas of Mekalā, the second king of the lineage Vatsarāja is only compared to the famous king of Vatsa, i.e. Udayana (Shasti 1995 II, 74, 81 (v.
 2).